Riffatad/Python-Challenge/README.md

           -------------------------
           Winner: Diana DeGette
           -------------------------
-        Also the final script should not only print the analysis to the terminal and export a text file with the results.
+        Also, the final script should not only print the analysis to the terminal and export a text file with the results.

-        Define file paths
-        # Path to the input CSV file
-        # Path to the output text file
-        Check if the input file exists
-        # Exit the script if the file does not exist
+Open and read the Election_data csv file.
+It should contain three columns The script reads the csv and there is an error check if file does not exist the code will stop and exit.
-        Initialize variables
-        # Total number of votes
+Next it counts the total number of votes overall.
-        # Dictionary to store candidate names and their vote counts
-        Open and read the CSV file
-        # Create a CSV reader object
-        Read and skip the header row
-        Process each row in the CSV file
-        # Ensure the row has at least 3 columns
-        # Increment total vote count
-        # Get the candidate's name from the third column

-        # Update the candidate's vote count
-        Create the output for the results
-        prints at terminal
-        Title
-        Total Vote Result
-        writes out the result in txt file
-        Initialize variables to track the winner
-        Add each candidate's total votes and percentage to the output Calculate the percentage of total votes
-        Add candidate's votes
-        prints at terminal
-        Output also in txt file
-        Determine if the current candidate has more votes than the previous winner
-        # Update the highest vote count
-        # Set the new winner
-        prints winner at terminal
-        Outputs also in txt file
-        Notify user that results have been written in txt file as well
+Then it counts the votes each candidate receives.
+Then the average number of votes and percentage of total votes per candidate will be calculated Once each candidate’s number of votes and percentage of total votes is calculated the winner will be decided based on the greatest number of votes one candidate receives.
+Out put will be displayed on the terminal and saved in the Election_Results in Analysis folder.